Welcome to our Converting Decimals to Fractions Worksheets page.

 Converting a decimal into a fraction is a fairly straightforward process.

-This converts the decimal into a decimal fraction (a fraction where the denominator is a power of 10.
+This changes the fraction into a decimal fraction, where the numerator is whole number and the denominator is a power of 10 (such as 10, 100, 1000, etc.)

 This give us \[ 0.37 = {37 \over 100} \]